Jeapie/jeapie-docs/docs/API/Server-API-Overview.md

 #Server API Overview

-The Jeapie Server API serves purpose: Programmatically delivering notifications from your server or from one mobile device to another.
+The Jeapie Server API serves purpose of programmatically delivering notifications from your server to user’s device or from one mobile device to another.

 ##Authentication

 API requests are identified using [HTTP basic authentication](http://en.wikipedia.org/wiki/Basic_access_authentication).<br>
-The username portion is the application key **"APP_KEY"**.<br>
+Use the application key (**"APP_KEY"**) as your username.<br>
-The password portion is either the application secret **"APP_SECRET"**.
+Use the application secret (**"APP_SECRET"**) as your password.

 You can find API key of your mobile/web application here: